italian dessert recipes

 Butterscotch Bars

-butterscotch bars This butterscotch bars recipe was passed down to me from my grandma.
-She typed it on an old school typewriter.
-Her and some of her friends collected and published little cookbooks as fund raisers.
-I have used those Italian cookie recipes over and over.
+My grandma and some of her friends collected and published little cookbooks as fund raisers.
+I have used those over and over.

 Don't try and make them in a 13 x 9 - the crust will be too thin.
 And as it is the 11 x 7 will get too cooked on the edges if you don't watch the time or even let them go a tad too long.